NRI Investing · 10 min read

 Common Mistakes NRIs Make

-Mixing NRE and NRO money.
-These accounts serve different purposes and have different tax and repatriation implications.
+Different tax and repatriation rules.
 Keep them separate from day one.

 Your Next Step

+Before building your India portfolio, the most important decision is choosing the right equity-debt allocation for your India corpus.
 The India investment opportunity is real.
 The regulatory framework is navigable.
 And the first conversation — walking through your specific situation, country of residence, existing accounts, and goals — takes 30 minutes.

-Book a free consultation.
 We work across time zones and have helped NRIs in the US, UAE, Australia, Canada, Singapore and the UK build India portfolios that are compliant, tax-efficient, and aligned to their goals.

 Mutual fund investments are subject to market risks.
 This article is for educational purposes only and does not constitute personalised financial or legal advice.
 NRI taxation is complex and country-specific — please consult a qualified cross-border tax advisor for your specific situation.